wp-plugins/themeloom-widgets/readme.txt

 3. Example facebook front end.

 == Changelog ==

+= 1.6 =
+* Added page feed option to show all or only Page's posts in feed
+* Now clears cache on widget save
+* Cache expire period now editable in widget

 = 1.5 =
 * Added Spanish language files (thanks to Andrew Kurtis)